Kiel97/DCSS-Challenge-Generator/README.md

 Then this brand new DCSS Challenge Generator is for you!
 Inspired by The Tavern's various challenges (mainly by triorph's Casual League Weeks) I have written Python script which from different species, background and challenge databases combines new Tavern's style challenges.
 Here are some advantages of this program:

-- Provide database files in script's directory, enter number of challenges to generate and output file name!
-Ready!
+- Download script and databases, run program, enter number of challenges to generate and output filename!
+It's ready to share!
 - Generate your challenges ready to share with others.
 No need to spend time on cleaning up output file.
 - Too easy or too hard challenges?
 Or too few of them?
 Or maybe you are playing one of DCSS forks?
 Customise your databases with user-editing friendly .txt format!
 Create your own challenges!